 If you like to live by the motto: reuse, reduce, and recycle, you’ll love this tip!
 Instead of discarding the leftover pulp when straining the almond cream, use it for other preparations.
 You can bake some amazing vegan muffins or cookies, keep it in your refrigerator, and use later for smoothies or let it dry and add it to your oatmeal when cooking.
 So many ways you can make use of this (otherwise discardable) almond milk byproduct.

-- 4 cups of low-sodium vegetable broth (or the equivalent amount of vegetable bouillon and water)
+4 cups low-sodium vegetable broth (or the equivalent amount of vegetable bouillon and water)

-- 1 tablespoon of salt (only if using low-sodium broth)
+1 tablespoon salt (only if using low-sodium broth)

-- 1⁄2 cup of finely chopped fresh parsley, for garnish
+½ cup finely chopped fresh parsley, for garnish

 Using a highpowered blender, blend the almonds and 3 cups of water until a creamy milk forms.
 Over a large bowl, pour the liquid through a nut milk bag to strain out the pulp, and gently massage the bag until all the milk has passed through and only a thick crumbly clump of almond pulp remains.
 Set aside the silkysmooth almond cream and discard the pulp (or save it to use in another recipe).

 Heat the olive oil in a large pot over medium heat.
 Add the onion and garlic and sauté for 2 to 4 minutes, until soft and fragrant.

 Add the vegetable broth and homemade almond milk, increase the heat to medium high, and bring to a boil.

 Add the fettuccine to the pot and cook uncovered for the amount of time suggested on the package or until the noodles are cooked and tender.
 This will take 9 to 12 minutes but can vary depending on the type of pasta you use.
 Stir the pasta frequently to prevent it from clumping and sticking to the bottom of the pan.